Business Line of Credit vs. Business Loan: Which Is Right for You?

 Invoice Factoring

-Invoice factoring allows businesses to sell their outstanding accounts receivable to a third party — called a factor — in exchange for immediate cash.
-It's a common solution for businesses with delayed payments from clients.
+Invoice factoring lets you sell outstanding invoices to a third party in exchange for immediate cash.
+It's often used when customer payments are delayed.

 Crowdfunding